 The best trick is to slice or mash avocado fresh right before serving.
 But if you need to prep it in advance, squeeze lime or lemon juice over the top and store it in an airtight container.
 For meal prep containers, keep avocado in a small silicone cup or sauce container inside your bowl-this way it doesn't get mashed into the beef and rice until you're ready to eat.

-Other ground meat meal preps
+Other rice bowl meal preps

 Recipe

-Ground Beef Taco Bowl (Meal Prep)
+Beef Taco Rice Bowl (Meal Prep)

 Save Recipe